NadhaIrshad/NadhaIrshad/README.md

-- 👋 Hi, I’m @NadhaIrshad
+- 👋 Hi, I’m @NadhaIrshad, a 2nd year Electronic and Telecommunication Engineering Undergraduate @ University of Moratuwa
 - 👀 I’m interested in Electronics, Embedded systems, IOT and Machine Learning
 - 💻 I'm currently working on a variety of projects that combine my interests in AI, electronics, and robotics.